mwitte/TechDivision.Neos.Search/src/Documentation/HowTo.rst

 Design decisions
 ----------------

-As search interface I used the Com.TechDivision.Search package.
-The Com.TechDivision.Search package provides a generic search interface for (probably) various search backends.
+As search interface I used the TechDivision.Search package.
+The TechDivision.Search package provides a generic search interface for (probably) various search backends.

 This package is for TYPO3 Neos.
 Pages in Neos are represented as Nodes with the contentType